The Best Tex Mex Restaurants in Austin

 El Secreto de Abuela: a total hole-in-the-wall place in far east Austin.
 Pretty solid menu of regular Tex Mex menu items, cheap prices and big servings (there were lots of hungry construction workers eating there on lunch break when I visited), and quick service.

-Chuy’s: it’s a big chain of restaurants now, but Chuy’s started right here in Austin on Barton Springs Rd.
-Along with Maudie’s, this is probably the most “gringo” of all the Tex Mex in Austin (which isn’t bad!
-Just something to note) and the food tastes more like food from On The Border than a Polvo’s or Eldorado.
+Chuy's: it's a big chain of restaurants now, but Chuy's started right here in Austin on Barton Springs Rd.
+Along with Maudie's, this is probably the most "Tex" of all the Tex Mex in Austin (which isn't bad!
+Just something to note) and the food tastes more like food from On The Border than a Polvo's or Eldorado.

 Maudie's: same as I mentioned above: Maudie's is an Austin favorite, so I'm going to get a bunch of hate for saying this...but this is the type of Tex Mex food you might find in, say, Wisconsin.
 It's a bit lackluster compared to some of the restaurants at the top of this list.